 In the Irish Republic, speed limits are designated in kilometres per hour, while across the border in Northern Ireland they are shown in miles per hour.
-Those renting a car in Ireland should also know that rural roads are often narrow and winding, and it’s not uncommon to encounter ‘farm traffic’ – meaning tractors and livestock – along the way.
+Those renting a car in Ireland should also know that rural roads are often narrow and winding, and it’s not uncommon to encounter farm traffic – meaning tractors and livestock – along the way.

-In terms of public transport, be aware that Ireland’s rail networks – particularly in Northern Ireland – are limited compared to many other western European nations.Still, intercity trains are regular and comfortable, and tickets can be substantially cheaper if booked online ahead of time – see IrishRail’s website for more details.
+In terms of public transport, be aware that Ireland’s rail networks – particularly in Northern Ireland – are limited compared to many other western European nations.Still, intercity trains are regular and comfortable, and tickets can be substantially cheaper if booked online ahead of time – see the Irish Rail’s website for more details.

 Keeping in mind the safety information above, Dublin is a great city to discover alone.
-If you’re spending a few days, it’s worth investing in a Leap Visitor Card – you can pick one up as soon as you arrive at Dublin Airport, and use it to take a Dublin Bus from there into the city centre for a much lower fare than the €6 Airlink.
+If you’re spending a few days, it’s worth investing in a Leap Visitor Card – you can pick one up as soon as you arrive at Dublin Airport, and use it to take a Dublin Bus from there into the city centre for a much lower fare than the €6 (£5.40) Airlink Express.
 This card can be used on all of Dublin’s public transport, including the DART electric rail system, which goes along the coast as far as County Wicklow.
 As well as taking in the city centre’s many attractions, we advise taking a trip out to the coastal towns of Bray or Greystones – you’ll get a panoramic view across all of Dublin Bay from the train itself.

 Many visitors to the west of Ireland go straight to Galway, and it’s not hard to figure out why – the historic harbour city has a unique charm and is surrounded by stunning scenery, from Connemara National Park in the north to the Aran Islands off the coast.
 But there’s much more to the west than just its best-known county.
-Sligo and Mayo can both be easily reached by train or bus from Dublin and are just as worthy of the trip.
+Sligo and Mayo can both be easily reached by train or bus from Dublin and are just as worthy of a trip.

-Sligo is quickly becoming one of Ireland’s must-visit destinations, known for its beautiful landscape and abundant outdoor activities such as big wave surfing, hiking and kayaking.
-The town is also a cultural hub, home to places like The Model arts centre and The Yeats Society, which serve a thriving local community of writers, artists and craftspeople.
+Sligo is quickly becoming one of Ireland’s must-visit destinations, known for its beautiful landscape and abundant outdoor activities such as big-wave surfing, hiking and kayaking.
+The town is also a cultural hub, home to places like the Model arts centre and the Yeats Society, which serve a thriving local community of writers, artists and craftspeople.

 Another western county attracting more attention in recent years, Mayo has plenty to offer lovers of the outdoors itself, from kitesurfing on Achill Island to cycling the Great Western Greenway to hiking the famous pilgrimage at Croagh Patrick mountain.
-Aside from natural wonders, its best-known tourist attractions are the Michael Davitt Museum, Ashford Castle and The Céide Fields visitor centre.
+Aside from natural wonders, its best-known tourist attractions are the Michael Davitt Museum, Ashford Castle and the Céide Fields visitor centre.

-Considered by many locals to be the ‘real’ capital of Ireland, Cork city is renowned for its culture, known in particular as a haven for foodies.
+Considered by many locals to be the real capital of Ireland, Cork city is renowned for its culture, known in particular as a haven for foodies.
 From the city, you can visit nearby towns like Blarney, to see the medieval castle there, or Cobh – the last stop the Titanic made before setting out on its maiden voyage.
-The town of Kinsale, famous for its seafood, is the southern starting point of The Wild Atlantic Way tourist trail.
+The town of Kinsale, famous for its seafood, is the southern starting point of the Wild Atlantic Way tourist trail.

-Ireland’s oldest city, Waterford is home to a cultural and heritage area called The Viking Triangle, where you will find the country’s only medieval museum and its oldest civic building.
+Ireland’s oldest city, Waterford is home to a cultural and heritage area called the Viking Triangle, where you will find the country’s only medieval museum and its oldest civic building.
 The county also just became the site of Ireland’s longest off-road walking and cycling track.
 The Waterford Greenway stretches from the city to the town of Dungarvan, passing through scenic landscapes and past an old famine workhouse, a Norman castle and a Georgian mansion.